What is new product development (NPD)?

-Tech companies tend to be tech driven, but the right executive team to serve as a board for approving investments in NPD (venture board) includes both technical and customer (Product Management) skill sets.
+Tech companies tend to be tech-driven, but the right executive team to serve as a board for approving investments in NPD (venture board) includes both technical and customer (Product Manager) skill sets.
 Make sure the customer perspective is present when decisions are made about product development and marketing strategy, especially when you’re idea screening.

 Support NPD with appropriate funding

-Sure, it’s basic, but how many companies nurture early stage NPD to get the best return from their product portfolio?
-Seed funding for new ideas, tied into budgets and strategy at the corporate level, is essential to grow new product concepts into fully fledged offerings in the marketplace through the new product development process.
+Sure, it’s basic, but how many companies nurture early-stage NPD to get the best return from their product portfolio?
+Seed funding for new ideas, tied into budgets and strategy at the corporate level, is essential to grow new product concepts into fully-fledged offerings in the marketplace.

-Business analysis plays a crucial role in helping companies create a stream of new products allocate their investments strategically within a portfolio of offerings.
-Divided between their core business, products in adjacent markets, and completely innovative new products.
-The investments in these different categories are determined strategically, often based on the company’s risk profile.
+Business analysis plays a crucial role in helping companies create a stream of new products.
+These companies strategically allocate their investments within a portfolio of offerings, including their core business, products in adjacent markets, and completely innovative new products.
+The investments in these different categories are determined strategically, often based on the company’s risk profile

 Make sure the organization is right-sized for the task

 Effective NPD depends upon sufficient resources.
 In larger companies, often too many resources are committed to maintaining existing products and managing the product life cycle.
-The skills needed for tomorrow’s products are limited so product development for truely new products is limited.
+The skills needed for tomorrow’s products, particularly in software development, are limited.
+So, the resources for truly new products are limited.
 Also, too many key resources, like a coder with specialized skills, are overloaded.
 The right mix for product development is to have these key contributors on not more than two projects at a time.

 Have a method for capturing the Voice of the Customer

-Whether it’s Design Thinking or some other form of market-driven product definition, it is essential to have a lifeline to the customer in the fuzzy front end.
-It is also important to then have a means of translating the voice of the customer into new product concepts with the most saleable features.
+Whether it’s Design Thinking or some other form of market-driven product definition, it is essential to have a lifeline for the customer in the fuzzy front end, including input from distributors.
+Then create a method for translating the voice of the customer into a specific product with the most saleable features.

 Avoid the tendency to overcommit on features

 Too many companies promise the moon when it comes to features and then underdeliver.
-Begin with an MVP and then get it in the hands of customers as part of the product development process, as soon as possible.
+Begin with an MVP with the basic functionality and then use test marketing as part of the product development process…and as soon as possible.
 Customers will help you understand which features are crucial.
 Overcommitting and under-delivering reflects poorly on the brand.
-Delivering on your promises, and then improving the product incrementally over time is the better alternative.
+Delivering on your promises and then improving the product incrementally over time is the better alternative.